wazo-platform/wazo-js-sdk/README.md

 room.on(room.ON_SCREEN_SHARE_ENDED, () => {});
 ```

-Triggered when we stop the screensharing.
+Triggered when screensharing is stopped.

 - `participant`: `Wazo.RemoteParticipant`.